evmts/tevm-monorepo/README.md

 - [core/](/core) - core evmts library
 - [config/](/config) - Tooling for configuring an `evmts.config.ts` file

+**Note: evmts.config.ts is a WIP.
+Currently configuration is done through ts-config plugin**

 ## Bundlers

 Bundlers such as Rollup, Webpack, or Vite are used By JavaScript tools to control the import graph of JavaScript projects.
 This is how `EVMts contract imports` are able to work seemlessly.